 Those good few years to come were the making of me as a Dignified Hedonist.
-Nothing in my life so far has hurt so much as that period of time (including labor and delivering a human baby alone during a pandemic - true story), and knowing what I know now, I wouldn't trade it for anything.
+Nothing in my life so far has hurt as much as that period of time, and knowing what I know now, I wouldn't trade it for anything.

 About that making of me - that looked like getting rejected over and over (including in some bizarre ways) in dating, going to meet up groups, attending every talk and event about sexuality I could, and eventually deciding that I wanted to make this my life's work.